 Communicating locally to your members

 There are marketing emails for you to use locally to communicate to your members.
 The template provides information on the WSP, but with editable fields for you to update to promote the great support you offer your members locally.
 This template will be forwarded to you separately to store on your local drive.

-For more information on our WSP, please visit The Hub.
-Alternatively, please contact the following:
+For more information on our WSP, please contact the following:

 - Hayley Aley, PFEW Chair of Wellbeing Subcommittee